UPDATED: AUGUST 08, 2023 | 2 MIN READ

 You should enroll in health insurance for 26-year-olds.
 However, you will not face federal tax penalties if you age out of your parent’s plan and do nothing.
 But, some states fine uninsured individuals when they file their state taxes.
 Check with your state or tax preparer for more information.

 Enrolling in your health insurance plan for the first time doesn’t have to be overwhelming.
-Before you turn 26, schedule some time to ensure you’re familiar with the terminology, plan options, and timelines.
-Once prepared, make an informed decision on the best possible coverage for your needs.
+Before you turn 26, schedule some time to ensure you know the terminology, plan options, and timelines.
+Once prepared, decide on the best possible coverage for your needs.